GwamakaCharles/dhis2/README.md

 Please submit bugs and feature requests at https://github.com/GwamakaCharles/dhis2/issues

 Any other questions contact Gwamaka Charles on Twitter at @GCharles, email at gwamaka.mwamwaja@outlook.com

+You can learn about Docker through [this cheatsheet](https://github.com/GwamakaCharles/docker-cheat-sheet)